 Don’t Give Up Your Day Job!

 Then comes reality.
 Nobody is going to ever read your book as they are never going to find your book on amazon.com or any of the other platforms out there.
 I think the statistic I saw was that almost seven thousand new books are published every day, and your masterpiece will probably languish on page four hundred of your target eBook buyers search list forever unless you are an established author or pay money to promote it.
+There is a great meme I recently saw which sums this all up perfectly.

 I wonder how many authors start writing before finding this out and I now wonder how many awesome novels I have missed because of stupid algorithms forever excluding them.
 (Please Amazon, B&N, Smashwords etc. Add a search filter for books that have not been rated yet!).
-I did not promote my book nor mention it much except in passing comments to friends and family.
+I did not promote my book, nor mention it much except in passing comments to friends and family.
 Don’t get me wrong, I really want people to read it, I just don’t want them all to be friends and family.

 Then how do you price it?
 Free and well people may think its trash (it may be!) but too expensive and nobody is going to ever buy it (assuming they can find it of course!) anyway it is priced at $3.99 $0.99 (Note hot tip, if a book is $0.99 on Kindle it might be free on the other sites as Kindle charges $0.99 minimum).